 8.2 Determining Phase II Network Upgrades

-8.2.1 Reliability Network Upgrades and Local Delivery Network Upgrades
+8.2.1 Reliability Network Upgrades,Local Delivery Network Upgrades, and Local Off-Peak Network Upgrades

-RNUs and LDNUs will be identified on the basis of all Interconnection Customers in the current Queue Cluster regardless of whether they have selected Option (A) or (B).
+RNUs, LOPNUs, and LDNUs will be identified on the basis of all Interconnection Customers in the current Queue Cluster regardless of whether they have selected Option (A) or (B).

 …

+8.4.1 Cost Responsibility for Local Off-Peak Network Upgrades

+The estimated costs of Local Off-Peak Network Upgrades identified in the Off-Peak Deliverability Assessment will be assigned or conditionally assigned to Interconnection Requests selecting Off-Peak Deliverability Status based on the flow impact of each such Generating Facility on the Off-Peak Network Upgrades as determined by the Generation distribution factor methodology set forth in the Off-Peak Deliverability Assessment methodology.

 …